The Big Trip to Big Sky

 I genuinely do not understand how people ski five days in a row.
 By then, I had logged about 60 miles, and my thighs were screaming.

-Our first task?
-Helping hook each dog to the sled.
+Our first task: hook each dog to the sled.
 Some teams had four dogs, some six, some eight.
-Then came the question: “Who’s wants to be the musher"?
+Then came the question that made me question my life choices: “Who wants to be the musher?”

-My partner, who was actually doing great, hit a downhill turn and went flying.
-As the sled it on its side.
-I glanced back and saw her hands and feet in the snow—none of them on the sled.
-I was sideways in sled, thinking, Well, Colleen, this might be it.
+Then it happened.
+My partner, who was actually doing fine, hit a downhill turn and went flying.
+The sled toppled on its side.
+I glanced back and saw her hands and feet flailing in the snow—none of them on the sled.
+Meanwhile, I was sideways in the sled thinking, Well, Colleen, this might be it.
 Death by dog sled.

 The Final Ski Day